Abhi73017/Corona_Virus_Desktop_Notification/README.md

 plyer 1.4.3

 # Usage :
-Copy the repository into your computer and open the project in any IDE... then run the main.py file (install the dependencies first if not installed)
+Copy the repository into your computer and open the project in any IDE... then run the main.py file

 # Attention
-There should be an active Internet connection in
-Your computer/laptop while ruuning the main.py file.
+There should be an active Internet connection in Your computer/laptop while ruuning the main.py file.

 # Screenshot
 Check in repository.. screenshots has been uploaded.